 Are you looking for easy ways to connect with other people at Christmas?
 Sure there is giving gifts, but what about looking beyond traditional gift giving?

-Feeling connected is important for your mental health.
-There are links between loneliness and depression; social connectedness and feeling happier.
+Feeling connected is important for your mental health, with strong links between loneliness and depression; social connectedness and feeling happier.